MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/page-canvas-components.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-This article outlines the use of low-code canvas components to build custom UX for a custom page by utiliizing shared canvas component library capability.
+This article outlines the use of low-code canvas components to build custom UX for a custom page by utilizing shared canvas component library capability.
 For code first custom UX extensibility, see [Add code components to a custom page for your model-driven app.](/powerapps/maker/model-driven-apps/page-code-components)

   > [!IMPORTANT]
   > - This is a preview feature, and may not be available in all regions.